Delisting an ebook from Draft2Digital or Smashwords is necessary if you want to enrol your title with Amazon KDP Select.

 No matter the rights or wrongs, fair or unfair, Amazon’s KDP Select rules demand ebook exclusivity and this can cause real problems for self-publishers when they want to enrol an ebook after having a title open-published.

-But what about delisting an ebook on Draft2Digital?
+But what about delisting an ebook on Smashwords or Draft2Digital?

 I have been using Draft2Digital for about two years now, and I have been impressed with all aspects of their service.
 However, one aspect I haven’t had the opportunity to test is its delisting process.